 Location

 Turrialba Volcano National Park is in the Turrialba canton in the Cartago province, about 15 miles (24 kilometers) northwest of Turrialba city.
 The volcano is in the easternmost part of the Central Volcanic Range.
-Turrialba Volcano National Park is 70 kilometers (43 miles) from San Jose and about a 2.5 hour drive one way.
+Turrialba Volcano National Park is 70 kilometers (43 miles) from San Jose, about a 2.5 hour drive one way.

 About Turrialba Volcano